MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/migrate-data.md

 # Use Storage Migration Service to migrate a server

 You can use [Storage Migration Service](overview.md) and Windows Admin Center to migrate one server to another, including their files and configuration.
-This article describes how to migrate a Windows server, Windows Failover Cluster, Samba server, or a NetApp FAS array to another Windows server or Windows Failover Cluster.
+This article describes how to migrate a Windows server, Windows Failover Cluster, Samba server, or a NetApp Fabric Attached Storage (FAS) array to another Windows server or Windows Failover Cluster.

 The migration process begins with a server inventory to identify the content to migrate, and a firewall check to ensure successful migration.
 The process transfers data from your source servers to the destination servers, and then cuts over to your new servers.
 After migration, you can process the decommissioned source servers, and reissue certificates on your new destination server.